re-memo/re-memo/README.md

 - [x] **Privacy-First Design** - Optional local LLM support with Ollama
 - [x] **Docker Deployment** - One-command setup with docker-compose
 - [x] **Entry Review System** - AI-generated insights and connections to past entries

+> [!TIP]
+> The vector search allows you to find entries by meaning, not just keywords.
+Ask "when was I feeling anxious about work?" instead of searching for specific terms.

 ### 🔄 In Development